zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 {% include gallery id="galleryLogtest" caption="wazuh-logtest result" %}

+The `src/tests/regression_tests/builtin` directory contains 1635 tests, an 75 out of them are skipped for various reasons.
+The top reason is the `send_multiple_logs` function, that accepts a list of logs as a single input.
+It is useful for temporal rules like "Multiple failed logins" where **N number of logs within T seconds** must trigger an alert.
+We skip multiple test lines and merge into one.
+As a side note, I do not suggest running builtin tests very often as they would require 20-30 mins under a 4GB RAM, 2 CPU environment.

 This approach allows detection engineers to confirm functionality before promoting rules to production.
 Even if you don't consider yourself a detection engineer but a sysadmin, a security analyst, a homelab owner, or a single-man-IT-department, there's room for improvement in your daily workload.

 ## Benefits?